Strategy11/formidable-forms/readme.txt

 = 5.2.04 =
 * New: Defined field option data will no longer be sent to Akismet, to help improve accuracy with Akismet API.
 * Fix: Updated Elementor widget so it no longer uses the deprecated _register_controls method.

-= 5.2.03 =
-* New: Updated how unique field and form keys are generated for shorter unique keys.
-* New: Added a new frm_unique_field_key_separator filter for unique field keys.
-* New: Added a new frm_saved_errors filter for extending custom form validation.
-* Fix: Fixed a conflict with All in One SEO that was causing multiselect dropdowns to appear larger than expected.

 <a href="https://raw.githubusercontent.com/Strategy11/formidable-forms/master/changelog.txt">See changelog for all versions</a>